longkai/essays/articles/2017/hacking-library-network-with-ipv6/README.md

 10. 12:30:25.878207 IP6 2001:250:3c02:500:bcb1:ae02:f2a3:79f.57096 > 2001:e42:102:1808:160:16:213:54.80: Flags [.], ack 435, win 4096, options [nop,nop,TS val 792096215 ecr 3285220472], length 0
 ```

-This is a fairly normal and simple HTTP request/response packet flow.
+This is a fairly normal and simple HTTP request/response segments flow.
 - 1-3: handshake
 - 4: client HTTP request
-- 5: server's `ACK` to packet 4
+- 5: server's `ACK` to segment 4
 - 6: server's HTTP response
 - 7-10: termination

 The distinction form the previous output is `IP6` and IPv6 addresses.
-It means all of these packets transferred through IPv6.
+It means all of these segments transferred through IPv6.
 Interesting, does HTTPS or others services(ports) works?

 Yes.